karstenwinter/uRiddleFX/README.md

 Simple puzzle game, written in Java FX, to test the logic, before deploying it to the play store

+Move with W, A, S, D, change levels with N and P (next, prev)

 Now with:

 - Doors and switches